Title: Shakespearean actor

 John’s greatest success was playing in the 1820 tragedy, Virginius, although even in this part and as Othello he was coldly received in London in 1881.
 In newspaper accounts of his death he was critically acclaimed.
 “McCullough won his place in public recognition and became one of the most popular of all the serious actors of his time, and for quite ten years there was no more prominent figure upon the American stage.”

 On the night of September 29, 1884, he broke down on stage at McVicker’s Theater in Chicago and was unable to recite his lines.
 The audience, thinking he was drunk, hissed and booed.
-In fact, McCullough was suffering from the early stages of general paresis.
+In fact, John was suffering from early stages of paralysis.
 He was later committed to the Bloomingdale Asylum after being declared legally insane.
 He died at home in Philadelphia from cerebral thrombosis, a blood clot in the brain.
 Due to his celebrity status, media coverage of his decline and death was widespread.
 His “insane ravings” became popular and were imitated in one of the first audio recordings.

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.